till-f/NetMessage/README.md

 ## Example
 Check out the *TypeSafe* example in the [Examples](https://github.com/till-f/NetMessage/tree/main/Examples) folder.
-It is a small console application that can send a few pre-defined messages on a key press from the client to the server app and vice versa.
+It is a small console application that can send a few pre-defined messages on a key press from the client to the server and vice versa.
 Or just inspect the relevant files from here:

 * [Packets](Examples/TypeSafe/Packets.cs)
 * [ClientApp](Examples/TypeSafe.Client/NetMessageClientApp.cs)